Advising Month

 Student Responsibilities

-• Make an appointment to see your faculty advisor.
+• Schedule an appointment with your faculty advisor.

-• Review the online catalog and review the specific requirements to be completed within your major/endorsement.
+• Review the online catalog and confirm the specific requirements for your major and/or endorsement.

 To register for classes: